 Now that the drapery panels are hanging in the dining area, we're really loving 'em.
 They give our windows a little more personality.
 Grommets allow curtains to take up very little space when they're pushed all the way open, so the panels aren't blocking our view, they're framing it.

-I don't know why we were so resistant to putting screw holes in our window trim.
+I don't know why we were so resistant to putting screw holes in our window trim (and, no, hanging them higher and drilling holes in the pine walls was not an option for us).
 Maybe it's because we do have such a personal relationship with the wood.
-This pine window trim and all the tongue & groove boards covering our walls and ceilings came from our own trees - trees that had to come down anyway to clear the path for our driveway.
+This pine window trim and all the tongue & groove boards covering our walls and ceilings came from our own trees - trees that had to come down anyway to clear the path for our driveway and home site.
 It was milled, stacked, restacked, dried for years and cut to the proper dimensions before going up on the inside of our home.
-Steve's hands have been on every single board many, many times.
+Mr. Cut Off's hands have been on every single board many, many times.
 It's very special to us.
-In the long run, we've decided that we're not really destroying or covering up the wood by hanging a few curtains.
+In the long run, we've decided that we're not really destroying or covering up our wood by hanging a few curtains.
 We're just enhancing it.
 Don't be surprised if we enhance it a little more the next time we go to Marquette.
 The patio doors are feeling a bit neglected.
+(Update: We did end up using the same panels at the patio doors in the great room.)

 All is well in the Keweenaw.